-Fig. 234 - drawing a polyline on upper cabinets
+Fig. 234 - drawing a polyline on upper cabinets and Show - hide element window when polylines are complete, go to the Cornices and skirting boards dialog (under this icon:), and open the Drawing cornices tab.

-- When polylines are complete, go to the Cornices and skirting boards dialog (Lipicon), and open the Drawing cornices tab. - Select appropriate cornice type when you select an upper cornice only appropriate profiles will be filtered) in the drop-down list box, then select its profile, and press the From polylines button at the left lower corner of the Cornices dialog box (Fig. 235).
+- select appropriate cornice type (when you select an upper cornice only appropriate profiles will be filtered) in the drop-down list box, - then select a profile for cornice and press the From polylines button at the left lower corner of the Cornices dialog box (Fig. 235); - select the path previously drawn on the cabinets and click Draw which makes it possible to draw a cornice for any element with parameters and contour defined by the customer.